KRFOSS/kali-docs/arm/raspberry-pi-with-luks-full-disk-encryption/index.md

 Do NOT add the "..." they are a placeholder to mean there is more stuff there, that we aren't editing.
 {{% /notice %}}

 Save the file then regenerate the initramfs and exit the chroot.
-You can ignore the cryptsetup and device-mapper warnings.
+You can ignore the cryptsetup and device-mapper warnings:

 ```console
 kali@kali:~$ mkinitramfs -o /boot/initramfs.gz 4.9.59-Re4son-Kali-Pi+